 At first glance, the Shimano MW7 Gore-Tex MTB SPD Winter Boots appear similar to the brand’s MW5 shoes, but don’t be fooled – these are a completely different animal.

-The main difference, as indicated by the name, is the addition of Gore-Tex materials in the liner, providing waterproof insulated comfort.
+The main difference since their former incarnation is the addition of Gore-Tex materials in the liner, providing waterproof and insulated comfort.

-We’re in amongst the big boys now, with the Sidi Diablo Gore Tex MTB SPD Winter Boots approaching the top end of the winter MTB boot scale.
+We’re in amongst the big boys now, with the Sidi Frost Gore Tex MTB Boots approaching the top end of the winter MTB boot scale.

-What strikes you first about these boots is the gnarly appearance, again harking back to Sidi’s motorcycle origin story.
-These foot-hugging hulks are surprisingly light weight, however, and more comfortable than they look.
+What strikes you first about these boots is the gnarly appearance, harking back to Sidi’s motorcycle origin story.
+These foot-hugging hulks are comparatively light at 880g and more comfortable than they look.

-What puts the Sidi Diablo above its competitors, however, is its waterproofing abilities, using a membrane made up of over 9 billion microscopic pores 20,000 times smaller than a water drop but 700 times bigger than a molecule of moisture vapor.
+What puts the Sidi Frost above its competitors, however, is its waterproofing abilities, using a membrane made up of over 9 billion microscopic pores 20,000 times smaller than a water drop but 700 times bigger than a molecule of moisture vapour.

 The system has achieved the ultimate goal for winter cycling shoes – keeping out water while letting the foot breathe and air to circulate.